Lipman's: History

 By the end of its identity, the Lipman's brand had grown into a chain of six stores.
 Adolphe Wolfe died in 1938, passing the company on to his nephew.
 In the 1950s, the Wolfe family sold Lipman's to the Dayton Hudson Company, which kept the Lipman's brand as a division.
 Lipman's began to lose market share to Meier & Frank in the 1970s, when Marshall Field's bought all six stores in 1979.
 All were rebranded as Frederick & Nelson in early April of that year.
-In 1987, these stores, except for the downtown Portland store which was closed in October 1986, were re-branded as Spokane, Washington-based The Crescent, a division of Frederick & Nelson.
+In 1987, these stores, except for the downtown Portland store which was closed in October 1986 and the Eastport Plaza store which became Mervyn's, were re-branded, as Spokane, Washington-based The Crescent, a division of Frederick & Nelson.
 They were purchased by Lamonts in 1988.